google/WebFundamentals/src/content/en/updates/2019/08/chromium-chronicle-5.md

 to install a program, steal user data, adjust computer settings, access content of all browser tabs, login data, etc.

-**In other prcoesses, OS access is limited** via platform-specific restrictions.
+**In other processes, OS access is limited** via platform-specific restrictions.
 For more information, see Chrome's [sandbox implementation guide][sandbox-implementation].

 Make sure to avoid the following common mistakes: